advancedSmart Home & IoT28-Dec-2021

 Maker

-Anton is the Managing Partner of Tinkster.
-He studied oil and gas engineering in the United States and also holds two honors degrees from Tomsk Polytechnic University.
+Anton is the Founding Engineer at Tinkster.
+He translates industrial reliability into software architecture, ensuring the platform's core is built to last.
+Anton studied oil and gas engineering in the United States and also holds two honors degrees from Tomsk Polytechnic University.